chaoticzeros/halo-sapp-docs/index.rst

 Welcome to SAPP's documentation!
 ================================

-SAPP is a powerful extension for the dedicated server for Halo PC and Halo Custom Edition.
+SAPP is a powerful extension for the Halo dedicated server, which works with both Halo PC and Halo CE.
-It has many features to it, including no-lead mode and scripting capabilities.
+Its features include scripting capabilities, no-lead mode and an advanced admin system.
-It also contains a lot of features that may be found to be very useful to server admins.

 .. note:: This documentation was written for SAPP version 10.2 and may not completely apply for future or past versions.

 SAPP is provided free of charge on its official website, at http://halo.isimaginary.com/